Hyundai Accent: Safety

 The 2023 Hyundai Verna sold in India is fitted as standard with six airbags, seatbelt reminders for all seats, electronic stability control, i-Size compatible ISOFIX anchorages, three-point seatbelts for all seats and a tyre pressure monitor.
 Advanced driver assistance technologies are optional.
-In October 2023 the Verna became the first Hyundai model sold in India to receive a 5-star rating for adults and 5 stars for toddlers from Global NCAP 2.0 (based on Latin NCAP 2016).
+In October 2023 the Verna became the first Hyundai model sold in India to receive a 5-star rating for adults and 5 stars for toddlers from Global NCAP 2.0 (similar to Latin NCAP 2016).
 However, the car's rear seatbelt reminders were deemed non-compliant with Global NCAP's criteria and testers marked down the result of the frontal offset test for signs of failure of the car's load paths, citing questionable repeatability of the low fascia and footwell intrusion recorded in the test.